GenericMappingTools/gmt/doc/rst/source/psimage.rst

     This must be an Encapsulated PostScript (EPS) file or a raster image.
 An EPS file must contain an appropriate BoundingBox.
 A raster file can have a depth of 1, 8, 24, or 32 bits and is read via GDAL.
-    If GDAL was not configured during GMT installation then only Sun raster files are supported natively.
+    Note: If GDAL was not configured during GMT installation then only Sun raster files are supported natively.
+You must then convert other formats to Sun raster files before use.
 **-E**\ *dpi*
     Sets the dpi of the image in dots per inch, or use **-W**.
 **-W**\ [**-**]\ *width*\ [/*height*]